clawpack/doc/doc/installing_pip.rst

   environment variable `PYTHONPATH`.
-This is not necessary or desirable if you use the `pip install` option, which instead creates or modifies a file `easy-install.pth` that is found in the Python `site-packages` directory.
+This is not necessary or desirable if you use the `pip install` option, which instead creates or modifies a file `easy-install.pth` that is found in the Python `site-packages` directory (see :ref:`python_path`).
   The path to the clawpack source is added to this file and hence to the search path for Python.
 This allows importing Clawpack modules, but note that directories specified here are searched before those specified by the environment variable `PYTHONPATH`.

+- When the `--user` flag is omitted, the `pip install` will modify a system-wide file `easy-install.pth` to add the path.
+This requires root permission.
+When the `--user` flag is used, this path will instead be added to an `easy-install.pth` file that is within your user directory structure.
+See :ref:`python_path` for information on finding these files.

-- If you wish to point to a different version of the Clawpack Python tools, you need to rerun `pip install`, or else remove the path from the `easy-install.pth` file if you need to use `PYTHONPATH`.
+- If you wish to point to a different version of the Clawpack Python tools, you need to rerun `pip install`.
+Or you may need to remove the path from the `easy-install.pth` file if you want to switch to using `PYTHONPATH`.
   See :ref:`python_path` for more information.

 - If you get a Fortran error message when installing, see